Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 Classical Unity uses baked animation data of a character to figure out if it is on screen.
-But when you start procedurally stretching bones outside the confines of the baked animations, Unity might think your character is out of view when its stretched out arms are right in front of the camera.
+But when you start procedurally stretching bones outside the confines of the baked animations, Unity might think your character is out of view when your character’s stretched out arms are right in front of the camera.

 Kinemation doesn’t care how your character’s bones got where they are.
 It will find a bounding box around all your character’s vertices and not much else.
 It